demoray/demoray.github.io/_posts/2020-01-16-working-from-home.md

 1. Use video conferences rather than phone calls if possible.
 Facial expressions are helpful in reminding people of your existence.
 (Buy a good webcam if you're able to do this.
 A quality webcam is important.)
 2. Buy a good audio setup (mic/headphone or speakers).
 Having crystal clear audio reduces issues in large conference calls.
 3. Over-communicate with everyone.
 This is critical if your team is primarily collocated and you are not.
 You'll be missing all of the "water-cooler" chat.
-So a far more frequent stream of text is helpful.   r.
+So a far more frequent stream of text is helpful.
 When you travel to the home office, schedule many one-on-one meetings.
 4. Schedule regular one-on-one discussions with your boss (I do this once a week).
 Most "so, how are you doing" type questions happen in a normal office environment in the hallways.
 If you have scheduled time, it will help remind them you exist and you can communicate any needs or issues.